Ppawprints/CSC324_Homework1/README.md

 # CSC324_Individual_Project
-## This is a repo containing Yilan's first website.
-## It contains pictures of cute animals.
+### This is a repo containing Yilan's first website.
+It contains pictures of cute animals.
-## Last updated for HW 7.
+### Last updated for Protfolio.

 ## References
 ### https://ya-webdesign.com/image/drawing-train-cute/1054935.html